-Town has a location to receive it.
-Town Manager Cabanel stated the tennis courts have been declared as obsolete by the Federal Government.
+15 Town has a location to receive it.
+Town Manager Cabanel stated the tennis courts have been declared 16 as obsolete by the Federal Government.
 The Town has the ability to remove them at this time.
-The remaining items must remain until after the least expires (July 30th).
+The

-Councilor Thornton questioned the recent and proposed work at Naticook.
-Director Casparius stated Milfoil to be an ongoing problem.
+19 Councilor Thornton questioned the recent and proposed work at Naticook.
+Director Casparius stated

+Milfoil to be an ongoing problem.
 Divers come in 4-5 times/summer and remove the specific Milfoil plant.
 The amount of Milfoil at Naticook Lake is reducing slightly, but increasing at Horseshoe Pond.

-When asked about grant funding, Town Manager Cabanel commented that funding is dwindling.
-Although Milfoil will never be eradicated from the area, efforts made to keep ahead of it minimize the cost.
+22 When asked about grant funding, Town Manager Cabanel commented that funding is dwindling.

+Although Milfoil will never be eradicated from the area, efforts made to keep ahead of it minimize the

+24 cost.

-Councilor Boyd questioned if there is one more year for the skateboard park at its current location, and 26 was informed the decision is that of the School Board.
-He stated concern with whether there is a 27 contingency amount to cover the cost of removal should the School Board make that request.
-Town 28 29 Manager Cabanel stated the funding would be available.
+26 Councilor Boyd questioned if there is one more year for the skateboard park at its current location, and was informed the decision is that of the School Board.
+He stated concern with whether there is a 27 28 contingency amount to cover the cost of removal should the School Board make that request.
+Town 29 Manager Cabanel stated the funding would be available.
 Councilor Boyd commented on the need to identify a location in Town to replace these amenities.
 Town Manager Cabanel stated her belief it is 30 premature to discuss this as it is a matter that should go before the voters.
-Councilor Boyd stated 31 concern with not having a contingency plan in place to address that issue for the summer on the off 32 chance the School Board decides they want that removed.
-Town Manager Cabanel stated her opinion 33 if the School Board wishes to remove the skateboard park they need to speak to their own constituency 34 about why such an action would take place.
+Councilor Boyd stated 31 32 concern with not having a contingency plan in place to address that issue for the summer on the off chance the School Board decides they want that removed.
+Town Manager Cabanel stated her opinion 33 34 if the School Board wishes to remove the skateboard park they need to speak to their own constituency about why such an action would take place.
 Vice Chairman Rothhaus commented if the School Board 35 were to make that decision, come July 30th it would be demolished.
 Councilor Boyd remarked that 36 would result in kids going into Nashua to its skateboard park.
 Chairman Harrington stated, at that 37 time, a discussion could be had around placing it on the warrant for the following April.
-Councilor 38 Boyd suggested that be a discussion topic for the Council's Retreat in June.
-39
+Councilor 38 39 Boyd suggested that be a discussion topic for the Council's Retreat in June.

-Councilor Albert stated there may be a period without a skateboard park because of the cost of replacement.
-He is not happy about that, but also believes there to be an understanding with the school that they would not simply come in and demand it be ripped down.
-Chairman Harrington stated that has been the request.
+41 Councilor Albert stated there may be a period without a skateboard park because of the cost of that they would not simply come in and demand it be ripped down.
+Chairman Harrington stated that